Marketing Optimization

 Editor's Note: This post was originally published in March 2016 and has been updated with additional content on April 2024.

-For those seeking advice on the evolving landscape of retail, here are some invaluable eCommerce tips to help you create or develop your eCommerce brand.
+For those seeking advice on the evolving landscape of retail, here are some of the best eCommerce tips to help you create or develop your eCommerce brand.
 What was initially a secondary option for businesses to increase sales, eCommerce has disrupted traditional retail and taken over as the primary option for many shoppers.
 As consumers continue to show brands love by buying their products online, the percentage of total retail dollars spent will continue to slide toward the eCommerce industry.

 The realities of the eCommerce world and the new direction they have paved for the shopping industry mean businesses need to at least start thinking about an effective eCommerce marketing strategy to increase traffic and sales of their products and services in the future.
 In fact, we believe this so strongly that we recently published a 3-part blog series all about getting your eCommerce website up and running (catch up on parts one, two, and three here).
 Plus, a recent webinar on Expert Tips to Improve Your Ecommerce Website Experience is also chock-full of eCommerce marketing tips to take your eCommerce product website to the next level.